 Adam Driver On Stage - Theater Credits, Bio and Tickets

 Adam Douglas Driver was born on November 19, 1983 in San Diego, California.
-He is an Oscar, Golden Globe and three-time Emmy-nominated actor, who is perhaps best known for his starring role as Kylo Ren in the “Star Wars” movie franchize and as Adam Sackler in HBO’s “Girls.”
+He is a Tony, Oscar, Golden Globe and three-time Emmy-nominated actor, who is perhaps best known for his starring role as Kylo Ren in the “Star Wars” movie franchize and as Adam Sackler in HBO’s “Girls.”

 As a child, Driver moved to Mishawaka, Indiana and attended Mishawaka High School, graduating in 2001.
 Following the attacks of 9/11, he enlisted in the United States Marine Corps, but would later be medically discharged after breaking his sternum during a mountain biking accident.
 He served for a total of 2 years and 8 months.
 He enrolled at the University of Indianapolis, before transferring to the Juilliard School where he studied drama and graduated in 2009 with a Bachelor degree in Fine Arts.